rs/zerolog/README.md

 * `zerolog.LevelFieldName`: Can be set to customize level field name.
 * `zerolog.MessageFieldName`: Can be set to customize message field name.
 * `zerolog.ErrorFieldName`: Can be set to customize `Err` field name.
 * `zerolog.TimeFieldFormat`: Can be set to customize `Time` field value formatting.
-If set with `zerolog.TimeFormatUnix`, `zerolog.TimeFormatUnixMs` or `zerolog.timeFormatUnixMicro`, times are formated as UNIX timestamp.
+If set with `zerolog.TimeFormatUnix`, `zerolog.TimeFormatUnixMs` or `zerolog.TimeFormatUnixMicro`, times are formated as UNIX timestamp.
 * `zerolog.DurationFieldUnit`: Can be set to customize the unit for time.Duration type fields added by `Dur` (default: `time.Millisecond`).
 * `zerolog.DurationFieldInteger`: If set to `true`, `Dur` fields are formatted as integers instead of floats (default: `false`).
 * `zerolog.ErrorHandler`: Called whenever zerolog fails to write an event on its output.
 If not set, an error is printed on the stderr.
 This handler must be thread safe and non-blocking.